You may not be able to execute trades on stock market holidays , but that doesn’t mean you need to hit the pause button on your trading career.

 Stock market holidays are different from seasons in the stock market.
 For example, many consider August a ‘holiday’ month in the stock market, because it’s traditionally pretty slow due to many people taking vacations during this time.
 However, the market is still open.

-Here’s a list of upcoming stock market holidays in 2019.
+Here’s a list of stock market holidays in 2020.
 For a full list of holidays when the stock market is closed, check out the NYSE holidays page.

 Worldwide Stock Market Holidays